learn-co-curriculum/ruby-fundamentals-overview/README.md

 ## What You'll Learn

 You’ll learn the fundamentals of procedural and object oriented Ruby and reinforce your learning throughout by cumulatively building a Tic Tac Toe command line application game.
 In this way you’ll learn how to think like a programmer and structurally break down complicated problems into smaller component.
 Below is a general overview of what's covered.
+You'll notice that many of the concepts below will look familiar to you as you've already covered them in the Javascript units.

 ## Debugging
 - Debug Ruby Programs using IRB